 ATTENTION: As of January 1, 2014, you no longer need a prescription to see a physical therapist in California.
 Patients can directly access physical therapy treatment for 45 calendar days or 12 visits after which time the patient must have a physician approve the plan of care developed by the physical therapist.
 Read more about Direct Access.

 Vortex accepts and bills Medicare, PPO plans with out-of-network benefits, and Worker's Comp plans.
 We also offer a discounted private pay rate to those without insurance coverage.

 Please call if you would like our office manager to verify your insurance coverage.

 Patient payments for deductibles, co-insurance, and supplies are collected at each visit.

 For your convenience, our New Patient paperwork is available to download as a PDF form.
 Please download and complete these forms in preparation for your first appointment.
 You can email them ahead of time or bring them to your evaluation.

 Cancellations & No Shows

-Vortex charges $50 for late cancellations; $75 for no shows.
-Fees will be collected at patient's next scheduled appointment.
+Therefore, Vortex may charge you $50 for late cancellations; $75 for no shows.
+These fees are NOT paid by insurance; they are owed by the patient and are collected at the next scheduled appointment.